 There may be other risks depending on your specific health condition.
 Be sure to discuss any concerns with your healthcare provider before the surgery.

 Not everyone is a candidate for heart transplant.
-Because of the wide range of information needed to know if a person is eligible for transplant, the evaluation process is carried out by a transplant team.
+Because of the wide range of information needed to know if a person is eligible for transplant, a transplant team will review the evaluation.
 The team includes a transplant surgeon, a transplant cardiologist (doctor specializing in the treatment of the heart), nurse practitioners or physician assistants, one or more transplant nurses, a social worker, and a psychiatrist or psychologist.
-Other team members may include a dietitian, a chaplain, and an anesthesiologist (doctor who uses medicines to keep you asleep during surgery).
+Other team members may include a dietitian, a chaplain, hospital administrator, and an anesthesiologist (doctor who uses medicines to keep you asleep during surgery).

 The transplant evaluation process will include: